adform/adform-android-sdk/README.md

 This part lists release notes from all versions of Adform Mobile Advertising Android SDK.

+## 2.18.0
+Added support for custom ad size in interstitial and overlay ads.

 ## 2.17.1
 * Fixed Smart Ad Size issue, when changing device orientation